marekmacku/Apify/README.md

 4. Continue until all products fetched

 Total: 100-200 requests (depending on the products distribution)
+### Why binary search
+- I've decided to go with binary search because all of my other ideas worked only under very strict assumptions or needed additional knowledge to make them work.
+Also with binary search being well known pattern I believe it makes the code easier to read and understand.
+It's over all optimal and robust solution with acceptable time complexity even for large scale of items.
 ## Assumptions
 - There CANNOT be more than 1000 products with the same price.
 - The price of the products is always stored as a whole number (never decimal).
 This is only for simplicity.
 - The products are sorted by price.
 Otherwise the binary search would be impossible.

 ## Project Structure